AadiSanghani/AadiSanghani/README.md

 ### Hi there 👋

-I’m Aadi, an IB alumni and first year Computer Science student @ McMaster University.
-I’m a software developer and currently completing my first year at university, while actively looking for different internship opportunities for 2022 Summer.
+I’m Aadi, an IB alumni and second year Computer Science student @ McMaster University.
+I’m a software developer and currently completing my second year at university, while actively looking for different internship opportunities for 2023 Summer.
 I’m always interested to hear about any cool projects you’re working on!

 ### 🔭 I’m working on ...